BucknellFilmSearch/FilmMediaDatabase/src/server/src/api/data/README.md

 ### [reportObject.js](reportObject.js)

-Handler for reporting an incorrect bounding on an image.
+Handler for reporting an incorrect bounding box on an image.

-Sends a JSON formatted response structured using the [bounding box map structure](../utils/map/README.md)
+Sends a JSON formatted response with the ID of the removed bounding box